nlp4climate/nlp4climate.github.io/program.md

   </tr>
   <tr>
     <td>2:00 pm</td>
-    <td>LEAF: Predicting the Environmental Impact of Food Products based on their Name</td>
+    <td>- LEAF: Predicting the Environmental Impact of Food Products based on their Name</td>
   </tr>
   <tr>
     <td>2:10 pm</td>
-    <td>Using LLMs to Build a Database of Climate Extreme Impacts</td>
+    <td>- Using LLMs to Build a Database of Climate Extreme Impacts</td>
   </tr>
   <tr>
     <td>2:20 pm</td>
-    <td>My Climate Advisor: An Application of NLP in Climate Adaptation for Agriculture</td>
+    <td>- My Climate Advisor: An Application of NLP in Climate Adaptation for Agriculture</td>
   </tr>
   <tr>
     <td>2:30 pm</td>